airswap/airswap-about/instant/add-to-your-app.md

 <script src="https://cdn.airswap.io/airswap-instant-widget.js"></script>

-# Add Instant to your App

-The AirSwap Instant Widget is an embeddable, HTML+JavaScript element that can be dropped into any webpage and be used to automatically buy or sell Ethereum ERC20 tokens.
+[AirSwap Instant](https://instant.airswap.io/) is both a standalone app and an embeddable, HTML+JavaScript widget that can be dropped into any webpage and be used to automatically buy or sell Ethereum ERC20 tokens.
 The widget is designed to provide instant access to liquidity for aggregators, utility token-based dApps, and more.

 ![](images/instant-widget.png)

-## Setup
+# Setup

 Add the following `script` tag to the `head` element in your web application.